Chuwuni/hse_mentors_seminar_git/somefile.md

 # Ready
-# some new text
+# text for conflict
-added
+add